AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 # Blog: Zero-Shot Event Classification in News

-#### TLDR -- What's in this post?
+#### TLDR
-* an overview of zero-shot learning for fine-grained event classification and the CASE 2021 shared task
+* we give an overview of zero-shot learning for fine-grained event classification and the CASE 2021 shared task
-* An overview of a simple, effective and scalable approach for zero-shot event classification
+* we share a simple, effective and scalable approach for zero-shot event classification
-* Notebooks with code and examples
+* we provide jupyter notebooks with code and examples

+#### What you can do with this work

+* Start building a zero-shot classifier by writing down descriptions of events you’re interested in
+* Apply our system to classify news with your custom labels

 We hope readers come away with a clear understanding of how easy it is to create
 reasonably efficient zero-shot text-classification models that are good baselines for many real world tasks.